 I joined PEO in 2010 after spending 20 years as a professional engineer in BC.
 I quickly became a volunteer on the safety critical software subcommittee of Professional Standards Committee (PSC).
 After chairing the software subcommittee, I was invited to join PSC and have served that committee as member and chair.

 My background includes mechanical and electronic engineering, with emphasis on HVAC and combustion control.
-I am responsible for the operation and maintenance of $500 million in facility assets and oversee $50 million in capital projects.
+I have extensive experience in safety critical software development.